 Our latest Inspection was conducted in early 2023 and the report was published that summer.
-The high-level gradings are shown in the box below.
+The high-level gradings are shown below.

-Outstanding Good Adequate Requires improvement Inadequate Best use of resources Understanding fire and risk Responding to fires and emergencies Managing performance and developing leaders Preventing fire and risk Responding to major incidents Public safety through fire regulation Right people, right skills Future affordability Promoting values and culture Promoting fairness and diversity

-The full report can be found on the HMICFRS website.
+Outstanding Good Adequate Requires Improvement Ina Best use of resources Understanding fire and risk Responding to fires and emergencies Managing performance and developing leaders Preventing fire and risk Responding to major incidents Public safety through fire regulation Right people, right skills Future affordability Promoting values and culture The full re port can be found o on the Promoting fairness and diversity that we in sidering our priorit corporate the findi hat we continue to ngs of e HMICFRS website.

-When considering our priorities and plans for this CRMP, it is important that we incorporate the findings of HMICFRS into our planning, ensuring that we continue to drive the positive practices identified and addressing the areas for improvement.
+nd plans for this CRMP, it is important of HMICFRS into our planning, ensuring that we continue to drive the positive practices identified and addressing the areas for improvement.